 Ben Maldonado

-Research Interests: History of medicine; history of genetics and eugenics; risk, prediction, and insurance; history of sex and sexuality.
+Research Interests: History of medicine; history of biology; history of the body; history of sex, gender, and sexuality; age and aging studies; risk, prediction, and insurance; feminist science studies; history of eugenics.

 Presentations:

-“Perceiving Deviancy: Robert Latou Dickinson’ Search for Autoerotic Sight, 1902 - 1950,” Annual Meeting of the American Association for the History of Medicine, Ann Arbor, MI, May 13, 2023.
+“Perceiving Deviancy: Robert Latou Dickinson’s Search for Autoerotic Sight, 1902–1950,” Panel, Annual Meeting of the American Association for the History of Medicine, Ann Arbor, MI, May 13, 2023.

-“Underwriting Heredity: Anglo-American Life Insurance and Tubercular Family Histories, 1875 - 1925,” Joint Atlantic Seminar for the History of Biology, New Haven, CT, April 15, 2023.
+“Underwriting Heredity: Anglo-American Life Insurance and Tubercular Family Histories, 1875–1925,” Panel, Joint Atlantic Seminar for the History of Biology, New Haven, CT, April 15, 2023.

 Previous Degrees: